grafana/mimir/pkg/querier/api/DESIGN.md

 too expensive on the Kafka backend), there may be short-time race conditions during which the query-frontend sees a subset of the in-use partitions.
 For example, during a partitions scale up event, when the query hits the querier there may be more partitions than when it was processed by the query-frontend.
-To overcome these race conditions, the ingester also periodically fetch the last produced offset for its partition.
+To overcome these race conditions, the ingester also periodically fetchs the last produced offset for its partition.
 If the offset is missing from the context, the ingester will fallback to the last produced offset fetched by itself.
 The ingester uses the same fetching strategy of the query-frontend, which is waiting for the result of the next last produce offset periodic request that will be issued.